naveedmohd/katacoda-scenarios/py-functions/step1-greet-function.md

-Execute the below statement to create a function.
+Function to greet a person by a name.

 `
 def greetings(name):